Schedule 3 Balance Sheet Format

 Frequently Asked Questions (FAQs’)

-What is Schedule III of the Companies Act, 2013 balance sheet?
+What is Schedule 3 of the Companies Act, 2013 balance sheet?

 Schedule III of the Companies Act 2013 provides the format of companies’ financial statements complying with Accounting Standards (AS) and Ind AS under its Division I and Division II, respectively.